titoBouzout/dom-flair/readme.md

 #### Dynamic argument

 Lets say we add a new dynamic attribute named random_margin.
-This is a function that gets called.
+This is a function that gets called, it should return a string with css properties, NOT classes.

 ```javascript
 style.define_dynamic_attribute('random_margin', function(value, props) {